KNX-IOT/knx-iot.github.io/_pages/building_windows.md

 ## Build architecture

-The Build architecture (win32 or x86) is dependent on the visual studio installation.
+The Build architecture (win32 or x86) is dependent on the Visual Studio installation.